Fetal growth restriction in a genetic model of sporadic Beckwith-Wiedemann syndrome.

 MetadataShow full item record

-Beckwith-Wiedemann syndrome (BWS) is a complex imprinting disorder involving fetal overgrowth and placentomegaly and associated with a variety of genetic and epigenetic mutations affecting expression of imprinted genes on human chromosome 11p15.5.
-Most BWS cases are linked to loss of methylation at the Imprint Control Region 2 (ICR2) within this domain, which in mice regulates the silencing of several maternally expressed imprinted genes.
-Modelling this disorder in mice is confounded by the unique embryonic requirement for Ascl2 which is imprinted in mice but not humans.
+Beckwith-Wiedemann syndrome (BWS) is a complex imprinting disorder involving fetal overgrowth and placentomegaly, and is associated with a variety of genetic and epigenetic mutations affecting the expression of imprinted genes on human chromosome 11p15.5.
+Most BWS cases are linked to loss of methylation at the imprint control region 2 (ICR2) within this domain, which in mice regulates the silencing of several maternally expressed imprinted genes.
+Modelling this disorder in mice is confounded by the unique embryonic requirement for Ascl2, which is imprinted in mice but not in humans.
 To overcome this issue, we generated a novel model combining a truncation of distal chromosome 7 allele (DelTel7) with transgenic rescue of Ascl2 expression.
-This novel model recapitulated placentomegaly associated with BWS but did not lead to fetal overgrowth.
+This novel model recapitulated placentomegaly associated with BWS, but did not lead to fetal overgrowth.